Imaginatorix/Cluster-Face/README.md

 ### Plans on the future:
 I will probably not be working on it actively as I also wanted to create other projects.
 However, like all my previous projects, I might edit them to fix known issues or add something useful, whatever it may be.

-One thing I'll do though is fix known issue #1 (soon, next weekend, or maybe later idk).

 ### Known Issues:
-(1) The code to identify the main face isn't to accurate.
-A suggestion to make it better would be add heuristics.
-Two heuristics I can think of is: size and position.
-Starting with size, the bigger the face is, the higher its heuristic value.
-Next for the position, the closer the face is to the center or those grid line intersections you can see in phones, the higher the heuristic value.
-The effect of size would be bigger compared to the position as I think the position is an ambigouos way to identify who is being photographed as there are multiple good positions to consider.

-(2) I couldn't guarantee that the exemplars of the old iteration would not combine in cluster with each other in the next iteration.
+(1) I couldn't guarantee that the exemplars of the old iteration would not combine in cluster with each other in the next iteration.
 Nor can I ensure that the new exemplars of the current iteration will not combine with each other in the next iteration (the 2nd Affinity Propagation (AP)).

 ---